Nifemi-L/AudioBook-Creator/README.md

-This is a small script that converts pdf to mp3 using gTTS API.
+This small script converts PDF text content to mp3 using gTTS API.